 Several characters, including Ned Leeds, Flash Thompson, Liz Allan, and Herman Schultz (Shocker), who were canonically white in the source comics, are portrayed by actors of different races in the film.

-Spider-Man: Homecoming does not include any identifiable LGBTQ+ characters or explore related themes.
-The narrative focuses on Peter Parker's journey as Spider-Man and his high school life, without incorporating queer representation.
+Spider-Man: Homecoming does not include any explicit LGBTQ+ characters or themes.
+The narrative focuses on Peter Parker's journey as Spider-Man and his high school life, without addressing queer identity in any capacity, resulting in no depiction.

-The film does not feature any female characters engaging in direct physical combat against male opponents.
-Female characters are present but do not participate in action sequences that involve hand-to-hand or melee combat victories.
+The film does not feature any female characters engaging in direct physical combat where they defeat one or more male opponents.
+Female characters are present but do not participate in action sequences of this nature.

 All major characters in Spider-Man: Homecoming maintain their established genders from the source material.
 While the character Michelle Jones uses the nickname "MJ," she is a new character and not a gender-swapped portrayal of Mary Jane Watson, who is also female in the comics.